- Don’t forget to spring forward March 13 at 2 a.m.

-- Good to bed a tad earlier leading up the time shift and adjust other daily routines temporarily too, like dinner time.
+- Go to bed a little earlier leading up to the time shift and adjust other daily routines temporarily to reset your internal clock.

-Spring is just around the corner!
+Spring is just around the corner.
 The proof?
-On Sunday, March 14, we spring forward one hour into daylight saving time (DST).
+On Sunday, March 13, we spring forward one hour into daylight saving time (DST).
 That’s the good news.
-The bad news is that we’ll lose an hour of sleep which can have serious consequences for drivers.
+The bad news is that we’ll lose an hour of sleep, which can have serious consequences for drivers.

-Various studies have found the jump into DST results in more crashes.
+Various studies have found the jump into DST results in more collisions.

-One of the studies, out of McMaster University in 1998, concluded there was a measurable increase in the number of collisions that resulted in a fatality on the Monday that followed the spring shift into DST.
+One of the first studies to support this theory came from McMaster University in 1998 and concluded there was a measurable increase in the number of collisions that resulted in a fatality on the Monday that followed the spring shift into DST.

-Another more current study (2020) out of the University of Colorado found it’s not just the Monday that followed when accidents happen more but the workweek that followed the time shift.
-The study found that fatal accidents in the U.S. spiked 6% the five days after the move.
+Another more current study conducted by the University of Colorado Boulder in 2020, found it’s not just the following Monday that accounts for more collisions, but the entire workweek that follows the time shift.
+The study found that fatal collisions in the U.S. spiked 6% in the five days after the time switch.

-However, it’s possible that for some provinces, this could be the last time the need to spring forward is a thing.
+However, it’s possible that for some provinces, this could be the last year we spring forward.
 In Ontario, Bill 214 received Royal Assent on November 30, 2020.
-This is a bill that was introduced to do away with the twice a year time shift.
-However, there are provisions in the bill that implementation could only become reality if Ontario’s two largest neighbours, Quebec and New York state, followed suit, and this remains to be seen.
+This is a bill that was introduced to do away with the bi-annual time shift.
+However, the bill may only be implemented if Ontario’s two largest neighbours, Quebec and New York state, follow suit — and this remains to be seen.

 Find the Best Car Insurance Rates